Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Learning-based Completion Quality Estimator

+The estimator is the core of \mechanism. \su{As presented in~\Cref{sec:prompts}, the low-return prompts often follow complicated patterns, which are hard to be covered by the rule-based heuristics.
+Consequently, an estimator capable of automatically understanding the code semantics of these prompts is preferable.
+Considering the outstanding performance of learning-based methods in semantic understanding of source code, we seek to train a model to map between the prompts (in the training dataset) and the quality of their completions from a target LCM, which can be seen as a regression task.
+More specifically, we propose a methodology to train various learning-based models, transforming them into completion quality estimators. }

-\zhensu{ \estimator learns to predict an estimation score for a given code prompt, which is a regression task.
-The estimation score should indicate the quality of the completions generated by the target LCM for the prompt.
-However, out of privacy and business considerations, there is no public dataset on the helpfulness profile of in-production LCM-based code completion systems. } In this work, we resort to accuracy-based metrics, e.g., BLEU, as the replacement.
-They are widely used to measure the accuracy of model-generated completions as to the ground truth.
-Intuitively, completions are less likely to be helpful if coming with bad accuracy.
-The accuracy scores can be conveniently acquired by querying the target LCM.
-In the next, we elaborate on the model architecture of \estimator and the preparation of its training dataset.
+Intuitively, code completions are less likely to be helpful to developers if they are of low quality.
+However, out of privacy and business considerations, there is no public dataset on the quality profile computed from user behaviors, such as acceptance rate, by in-production LCM-based code completion systems.
+Thus, in this work, we resort to accuracy-based metrics, e.g., BLEU, as replacements for measuring the quality of code completions. \su{These metrics are designed to evaluate the precision of model-generated completions against a known correct completion, i.e., the ground truth.
+Conveniently, these accuracy scores can be directly obtained from the target LCM with general code datasets, significantly expanding the training dataset for our estimator.
+In the subsequent sections, we detail the methodology for preparing the training dataset for the estimator and discuss the selection of technical models.}